speakeasy-api/openapi-reference-documentation/README.md

       - $ref: "#/components/schemas/IngredientOrder"
 ```

-If we include a discriminator object, the client can indicate the order type, so that the server does not need to figure that out:
+If we include a discriminator object, the client can indicate the order type so that the server does not need to figure that out:

 ```yaml
 components: